Blog

 This grant fund and its priorities were developed through a process of learning, listening, and reflection, starting with building a shared understanding of how grantmaking can be a powerful tool for change.

-Council members participated in a focus group facilitated by the SYC Grantmaking and Research Committee, where they reflected on their lived experiences in education and identified common challenges, needs, and opportunities facing young people in Detroit.
+Council members participated in a focus group facilitated by the SYC Grantmaking and Research Committees, where they reflected on their lived experiences in education and identified common challenges, needs, and opportunities facing young people in Detroit.
 The Research Committee then reviewed community research data to better understand and validate the themes that emerged.

 Through this process, the council identified guiding values that helped shape their priority areas: